Tutorial 1: Getting your feet wet – a simple echo server and client¶

 class ServerComponent(Component):

-Here, asyncio.start_server()
+Here, anyio.create_tcp_listener()

-is used to listen to incoming TCP connections on the
+is used to listen to incoming TCP connections on

 interface on port 64100.
-The port number is totally arbitrary and can be changed to
+The port number is totally arbitrary and can

-any other legal value you want to use.
+be changed to any other legal value you want to use.

 .
 Tasks work much like green threads in that they’re adjourned when

 waiting for something to happen and then resumed when the result is available.
-The main difference
+The main

-is that a coroutine running in a task needs to use the await
+difference is that a coroutine running in a task needs to use the await

-statement (or async for
+(or async for

-async with
+or async with

 ) to yield control back to the event loop.
-In client_connected()
+In

 , the await

-on the first line will cause the task to be adjourned until a line of text has been read from the
+on the first line will cause the task to be adjourned until

-The client_connected()
+The handle()

-function receives two arguments: a StreamReader
+function receives a SocketStream

-function was made to print the received message on the console (decoding it from bytes
+application, the function was made to print the received message on the console

-to
+to str

-and stripping the trailing newline character first).
-In production applications, you will
+and stripping the trailing newline character

-want to use the logging
+first).
+In production applications, you will want to use the logging

-module for this instead.
+module for

 If you have the netcat

-utility or similar, you can already test the server like this:
+utility or similar, you can already test the server like

 echo Hello | nc localhost 64100